What Is Middle Mile Delivery in 2024? Trends and Software

 Linehaul is the process of transporting freight between two destinations (warehouses, distribution centers, etc.).
 Moreover, linehaul usually involves navigating interstate routes with long distances.
 Thus, linehaul can be a part of a middle mile operation requiring on-time delivery of goods to last mile carriers‘ fulfillment facilities.
 Therefore, linehaul can have a significant impact on customer satisfaction.
 That’s why linehaul requires precise route scheduling and route planning.

-To ensure your linehaul routes are as short and fast as possible, Route4Me’s route planning software enables you to automatically compute the most optimal route with almost any number of addresses.
+To ensure your linehaul routes are as short and fast as possible, Route4Me’s fastest route optimizer enables you to automatically compute the most optimal route with almost any number of addresses.
 You can route hundreds of thousands of addresses in seconds.
 Read on to learn more about how the Route4Me routing software can help you make your middle mile as efficient as possible with minimal effort.

 Middle mile optimization requires you to improve multiple logistics processes: from truckload planning, route optimization, and route scheduling to route dispatch, driver tracking, and the ability to quickly respond to unplanned events.
 More specifically, to optimize middle mile delivery, you need to have a cohesive view of each and every operation that goes into your middle mile.